Genetalks/gtz/README.md

 - **How to Install?**

-    ##### Mode one: Install to the current user, no sudo permissions required
-    For installation you can (recommended)

-    `curl -SL https://gtz.io/fastpgtz_latest.run -o /tmp/fastpgtz.run && sh /tmp/fastpgtz.run`

-    After the first installation, you need to perform a source ~/.bashrc or exit to log back in, and then you can execute fastp-gtz in any directory

-    ###### or
-    download installation files：[-GTX.Zip fastp-gtz-]( https://gtz.io/fastpgtz_latest.run )，then install

-    `sh fastpgtz_latest.run`

-    Similarly, after the first installation, you need to perform a source ~/.bashrc or exit and log back in again

-    ##### Mode two: Install to all users, need sudo permissions
-    For installation you can (recommended)
+    #### Mode 1: Install directly from the command line(recommended installation method)

+	##### Install for ALL USERS:

 	`sudo curl -SL https://gtz.io/fastpgtz_latest.run -o /tmp/fastpgtz.run && sudo sh /tmp/fastpgtz.run`

-    ###### or
-    download installation files：[-GTX.Zip fastp-gtz-]( https://gtz.io/fastpgtz_latest.run )，then install
+	Once installed, fastp-gtz executable file is placed in /usr/local/fastp-gtz directory, fastp-gtz's softlink is created to /usr/bin

+	##### Only install for CURRENT USER:

+	`curl -SL https://gtz.io/fastpgtz_latest.run -o /tmp/fastpgtz.run && sh /tmp/fastpgtz.run && source ~/.bashrc`

+	Once installed, fastp-gtz executable file are placed in the current user's ~/.config/fastp-gtz directory, fastp-gtz's alias is added to ~/.bashrc

+	#### Mode 2: First download the software and then install it.

+	First download the software from [-GTX.Zip Professional-]( https://gtz.io/fastpgtz_latest.run ).

+	Commercially authorized users get from contact@gtz.io .

+	##### Install for ALL USERS:

 	`sudo sh fastpgtz_latest.run`

+	Once installed, fastp-gtz executable file is placed in /usr/local/fastp-gtz directory, fastp-gtz's softlink is created to /usr/bin

+	##### Only install for CURRENT USER:

+	`sh fastpgtz_latest.run && source ~/.bashrc`

+	Once installed, fastp-gtz executable file are placed in the current user's ~/.config/fastp-gtz directory, fastp-gtz's alias is added to ~/.bashrc

 	After the installation is complete, you can perform fastp-gtz in any directory